Thomas-Barry1/teachgenie-unc/documentation-plan.md

 `

 Both servers are now running and the web app is running locally on `localhost:3000` or `localhost:4200`, depending on operating systems.

+## Testing

+To run the tests in the `test_gap_test.py` file, make sure you have followed all the steps to get the backend running first.

+Enter the following command to download the pytest library:

+`
+pip install pytest
+`

+Enter the following command to run the tests:

+`
+PYTHONPATH=backend pytest backend/tests -v
+`